Last updated on March 2, 2020.

 A common use case for the `embedded_data` plugin is testing of the Migrate API itself.
 Another valid one is to create default content when the data is known in advance.
 I often present Drupal site building workshops.
 To save time, I use this plugin to create nodes which are later used when explaining how to create Views.
 Check this repository for an example of this.
-Note that it uses a different directory structure to store the migrations.
-This will be explained in a future blog post. for an example of this.
 Note that it uses a different directory structure to define the migrations.
 That will be explained in future blog posts.

 For the destination, we are using the `entity:node` plugin which allows you to create nodes of any content type.
 The `default_bundle` key indicates that all nodes to be created will be of type “Basic page”, by default.
 It is important to note that the value of the `default_bundle` key is the machine name of the content type.
 You can find it at `/admin/structure/types/manage/page`.
 In general, the Migrate API uses machine names for the values.
 As we explore the system, we will point out when they are used and where to find the right ones.